cmg7063/IGME480FinalProject/Resources/Locations.md

 Includes a map of these locations: https://www.rit.edu/fa/diningservices/places-eat

 1. Artesano
-  * Bakery
+  * A cafe known for its pastries and other baked goods.
+Is more expensive, but is a great treat.
 2. Beanz
-  * Cafe
+  * A cafe that offers smoothies and some basic baked goods and a few sandwiches.
 3. Ben & Jerry's
-  * Ice cream
+  * An ice cream store which offers discounts on cold days.
 4. Brick City Cafe
   * Various food options
 5. Bytes
-  * Convenience store
+  * A convenience store
 6. Crossroads/Global Village
-  * Various food options
+  * Various food options, including chinese, hamburgers, sandwiches, and more.
 7. Commons
-  * Various food options
+  * Various food options, including sandwiches and pizza and ICEEs.
 8. Corner Store
-  * Convenience store
+  * A convenience store which stays open very late.
 9. Ctrl Alt Deli
-  * Sandwiches and pizza
+  * Sandwiches and pizza, with some pick up and go options.
 10. Gracie's
-  * Buffet
+  * A buffet with alternating options.
+A popular choice with freshmen.
 11. Java Wally's
-  * Cafe, does not take dining dollars
+  * A cafe which does not take dining dollars.
+Open mics and other events are often held here.
 12. Midnight Oil
-  * Cafe
+  * A cafe serving starbucks options.
 13. Ritz
-  * Various food options
+  * Various food options, including a pasta bake.
 14. Sol's
   * Various food options